Musashi13/Moloch-Cloudship/README.md

 # Moloch Cloudship

+## What is Moloch?

+In the web3 space, Moloch has come to represent failures of human coordination efforts.
+This can represent unintended consequences of industrial waste to intentional ethno-genocide.

 ## Why Moloch Cloudship

-1. Wrangling Entropy
+1. Reducing Entropy
-* Siloing work, communication, coordination into one hub
+* Gether work, communication, and coordination into one hub
-* Providing an simple, visual, tangible work flow
+* Provide a simple, visual, tangible work flow
 * Build rich work spaces with ample integrations
 2. DAO to DAO Coordination
 * Break down barriers between DAO coordination